Pasha831/ParsingIMDB/README.md

 2018 was full of great films with great grosses!

-But which movie has the highest box office?
+But which movie has the highest box office? *drumroll...*

+This movie is **Star Wars: Episode VII - The Force Awakens** with 936.660.000 $ box office.
+Please, don't throw tomatoes at me!
+I know that "Avatar" has **2.798.579.794** $, but this film isn't in movie rating D:

+IMDb rating includes only Gross US & Canada, and that's a bullshit!
+(*You can see worldwide box office, but only checking appropriate page of film, that is very costly in parsing*)